tux-racer/webmin-ocserv-panel/README.md

-This is webmin module for Ocserv or openconnect vpn for user manager, add user, remove user, show all user, show online user and disconnect
+This is user manager webmin module for Ocserv or openconnect vpn, add user, remove user, show all user, show online user and disconnect

 copy ocserv-panel
 to